tpkn/queuem/README.md

 # Queuem
 Queuefy heavy Node.js tasks

-Lightweight and silent module that helps you limit amount of simultaneous running processes such as PhantomJS, ImageMagick, etc. Originally made for [Page Check](https://www.npmjs.com/package/page-check) module.
+Lightweight and silent module that helps you limit the amount of simultaneous running processes such as PhantomJS, ImageMagick, FFmpeg, etc. Originally made for [Page Check](https://www.npmjs.com/package/page-check) module.